 Coming out of his daydream, he added, "You see?
 I don’t need women to make me happy, Goyle.
 I only need one.
 Even with all the experience I have, I still crave the same thing you do."

 “Then you speak of love, Draco.
 What I don't understand is why is it so difficult to find?
 Why can’t I pursue a girl and make her love me?”

 “Love is complicated.
 You cannot force a girl to want to be with you.
 You cannot force love.”

-“Then why do they make love potions?”
-He asked as if he were desperate to use it.
+“Then why do they make love potions?” he asked as if he was desperate to use it.